cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/15/2020

+Started adding in Line and GeoJson Content Types.
+Like Points these are more speculative than the other content types because they haven't been tested by long use/need on other platforms...
+Decided to keep line separate from GeoJson because line is likely to get dedicated ui elements for distance and elevation calculations and graphs.

 10/13/2020